shanedrabing/screpe/README.md

 ### Requests and BeautifulSoup

-If you are familiar with web scraping in Python, then you've probably used the `requests` and `bs4` packages before.
+If you are familiar with web scraping in Python, then you have probably used the `requests` and `bs4` packages before.
 There are a couple of static methods that Screpe provides to make their usage even easier!

 ```python
 # a webpage we want to scrape